-Signed and sealed this day of , 20
+Signed and sealed this day of ,

 Contractor/Principal (SEAL)

 By:

-Witness By:
+Witness Typed Name: Title:

 Surety (SEAL)

-By:Attorney-in-Fact Typed Name:
+By: Attorney-in-Fact Typed Name:

-AFFIDAVIT AND ACI KNOWLEDGEMENT OF ATTORI NEY-IN-FACT
+AFFIDAVIT AND AC CKNOWLEDGEMENT OF ATTOR NEY-IN-FACT

 COMMONWEALTH/STATE OF)) to wit:

-CITY/COUNTY OF)
+CITY/COUNTY OF) to wit.

-I, the undersigned notary public, do to the foregoing Labor and Material which names the Institute for Advanceme today in the above jurisdict Surety in the foregoing bond, that he foregoing bond pursuant to the Power ed Learning and Research, as Oblige ion and made oath that he/she, a ee, personally appeared before is the attorney-in-fact of corporation which is the the above Surety's behalf the
+to the foregoing Labor and Material which names the Institute for Advar me today in the above jurisdic certify that Bond in the sum of need Learning and Research, as Oblig ction and made oath that he/she , a and dated and ee, personally appeared before e is the attorney-in-fact of

-surety, he/she acknowledged the foreg
+Surety in the foregoing bond, that h foregoing bond pursuant to the Powe e/she is duly authorized to execute on er of Attorney noted above and attach- going bond before me as the above Su the above Surety's behalf the ed hereto, and on behalf of the

-She/he has further certified that her/his · oked.
+She/he has further certified that her/h is Power of Attorney has not been rev oked.

-[Complete if Power is recorded: Clerk Deed Book/Page No. or Instrument No. 's Office:
+[Complete if Power is recorded: Cler Deed Book/Page No. or Instrument N k's Office:] -

-Given under my hand this day of, 20
+Given under my hand this da y of, 20

-My name (printed) is: My registration number is: Notary Public (SEAL)
+My name (printed) is: Notary Public (SEAL)

+My registration number is:

 My commission expires: